didomi/react/README.md

   },
   theme: {
     color: '#3F51B5', // Principal color used by the SDK
+    linkColor: '#3F51B5', // Color used for the links
     font: 'Arial', // Font used by the SDK
     buttons: {
       regularButtons: { // Learn more/disagree/disagree to all buttons.